-- Admission Form attached in appendix along with self-attested documents is to be submitted along with a bank draft of Rs 1000 drawn in favour of The Comptroller, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan (HP)-173230 for candidates belonging to General Category and Rs 750 for candidates belonging to SC/ST category - The last date of receiving the application form along with the bank draft is July 2, 2024 (Tuesday) and is July 8, 2024 (Monday) with late fee of Rs 500 - The application form may be submitted in person or through post to reach by the scheduled date on the following address - Assistant Registrar, Room Number 213, Admission cell, Administrative Block, Registrar's Office, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan HP (173230) - There will be no entrance test but candidates will be called in based on merit as per the detail below - Date of Counselling in Person is July 18, 2024 (Thursday) in LS Negi Auditorium, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan HP (173230)
+- Admission Form attached in appendix along with self-attested documents is to be submitted along with a bank draft of Rs.
+1000 drawn in favour of The Comptroller, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan (HP)-173230 for candidates belonging to General Category and other categories and Rs.
+750 for candidates belonging to SC/ST category - The last date of receiving the application form along with the bank draft is 30th July 2025 and 5th August 2025 with late fee of Rs 500. - The Application Fees shall not be refunded under any circumstances. - The application form may be submitted in person or through post to reach by the scheduled date on the following address - Room Number 217, Admission cell, Administrative Block, Registrar's Office, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan HP (173230) - There will be no entrance test but candidates will be called in based on merit as per the detail below - Date of Counselling in Person is 6th August 2025 in LS Negi Auditorium, Dr YS Parmar University of Horticulture and Forestry, Nauni-Solan HP (173230)